Takeout containers help our burgers, pizzas and tacos stay hot while keeping our hands clean, but they also take up a lot of space in landfills.

-Although most countries don’t yet have specific regulations governing the recyclability of food packaging containers, consumer awareness of the issues surrounding unrecyclable packaging is pushing the industry to make changes.
+Although some countries don’t yet have specific regulations governing the recyclability of food packaging containers, consumer awareness of the issues surrounding unrecyclable packaging is pushing the industry to make changes.

 In a recent survey, 43 percent of U.S. consumers described environmental impact as extremely or very important for packaging, and another study found that 74 percent said they would pay more for sustainable packaging.

 “Consumers are becoming more aware about their own environmental impact and are inducing those values onto the products and services they consume,” says Foster.
 “It's raising the bar for brand owners to be more environmentally-focused, reduce their carbon footprint and enable more circularity and sustainability for packaging.”

 Interested in a more sustainable barrier coating for your packaging applications?

 Learn more about the JONCRYL HPB 4010 and JONCRYL HPB 4030.